gems2tech/gems2tech/README.md

-- 👋 Hi, I’m Gemeda.
+- 👋 Hi, I’m Gemil.
 - 👀 I’m interested in gaming and basketball, ball is life.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on network programming
-- 📫 How to reach me: gemeda.org/contact
+- 📫 How to reach me: twitter @contactbyalien

 <!---
 gems2tech/gems2tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.